Map of Louisiana and Louisiana Parishes

 Louisiana stretches 130 miles east-west, and 379 miles north-south.
 It occupies 51,843 square miles.
 The highest point is Driskill Mountain, in north Louisiana, at 535 feet above sea level.
-The population in 2010 was about 4.5 million residents.
+The population of the state in 2019 was about 4.6 million residents.

 Interactive Map of Louisiana (Courtesy of Google Maps)